ferrocene/criticalup/docs/src/using-criticalup/running-tools.rst

 Using the Binary Proxies
 ^^^^^^^^^^^^^^^^^^^^^^^^

-CriticalUp creates a number of 'binary proxies' which can be used to run the appropriate Ferrocene binaries for a given workspace.
+CriticalUp creates a number of binary proxies which can be used to run the appropriate Ferrocene binaries for a given workspace.
 These can be added to your shell path on any OS, or used as a ``rustup`` toolchain.